-When a student is found responsible for an Honor Code Violation, a copy of the Investigation Report the HCHP decision, and the Dean's decision, if applicable, will be forwarded to the Dean of the School of Law and included in the student's educational file.
+When a student is found responsible for an Honor Code Violation, a copy of the Investigation Report and the HCHP decision will be forwarded to the Dean of the School of Law and included in the student's educational file.
 When a student is found not responsible, a copy of the Investigation Report and Hearing Panel Decision (if a hearing was held) with names redacted will be kept in the Honor Council's files for the duration of the academic year.